U.S. Senate Republicans again block debate on voting rights legislation - NewsBreak

 Biden called the party-line Republican opposition “unconscionable” in a statement released today asking for support of the bill.

-The post U.S. Senate Republicans again block debate on voting rights legislation appeared first on Louisiana Illuminator .
+The post U.S. Senate Republicans again block debate on voting rights legislation appeared first on Michigan Advance .

 Comments / 0